bobmash/localStorage-by-IndexedDB-shim/README.md

 _______________________________
 ![logo_msedge](http://static.dnaindia.com/sites/default/files/styles/half/public/2015/12/07/402206-microsoft-edge-logo.jpg?itok=-4FTLJur)

-The library uses native implementation is it's too poor, or polls indexedDB with interval from options (start of the file, parameter `poll_time`, even minified), saves it and gives You ability to use it like normal regular `localStorage`!
+The library uses native implementation if it isn't too poor, or polls indexedDB with interval from options (start of the file, parameter `poll_time`, even minified), saves it and gives You ability to use it like normal regular `localStorage`!
 200ms by default.

 For the sake of EDGE support, where we cannot replace native `localStorage`, the library makes own variable (`localStorageShim` by default, but can be changed easily by changing it in one of first lines :)